 The NHS Graduate Management Training Scheme generally opens for applications in late September until the end of October, to start the following September.
 You can specialise in:

 - Department of Health & Social Care (DHSC) Health Policy Fast Track Scheme

 Applications are open to graduates with a 2:2 or above in any subject area, except for the DHSC Policy Fast Track Scheme (2:1 or above).
-Applications are accepted from candidates currently on a Tier 4 student visa who will need visa sponsorship.
+Applications are accepted from candidates currently on a Student visa who will need visa sponsorship.
 The recruitment process includes an application form, strengths-based online assessment, work-based scenarios, virtual assessment centre.
 The NHS graduate scheme has a blog to give you an insight into the scheme.
 There are similar schemes in Scotland and Wales.